Frequently Asked Questions

 Do you have any discounts for senior citizens or disabled people?

 Orkney residents are entitled to four ferry vouchers, which are issued by the Scottish Government.
 Each voucher can be used for a single ferry crossing.
 Vouchers must be handed over at time of travel.

 Can I pay by cheque?

 I have booked and paid over the internet and need to cancel my booking.
 What should I do?

-Please contact us by phone or email to cancel your booking with at least 24 hours notice.
-To grant a full refund, a minimum of 24 hours’ notice prior to time of sailing is required for each leg of your journey.
+Please contact us by phone or email to cancel your booking.
+To grant a full refund, cancellation requests must be made before 4pm the day prior to travel.
 Refunds can be given in the form of vouchers or a refund to the card used to purchase the tickets.
 Refunds due to sailings that are cancelled by Pentland Ferries will be negotiated with customers at time of cancellation.
 Please note refunds are processed once per week.

 What cards can I use to make an online booking?